dougyb83/Lunas-Leopard-Geckos/README.md

 Explain your colours and the colour scheme.

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

+Leopard geckos can have many bright colours, but the most common are yellow or orange with black and white stripes and dots. this will influence the colour scheme using a deep orange for logo's, links and buttons.
+White for the text and black/grey for the background and nav bar.

 - `#000000` used for primary text.
 - `#E84610` used for primary highlights.